 - Carriage of passengers and goods on international flights (i.e. between, from and to points within Canada on the one hand and points outside of Canada on the other hand) may be subject to the provisions of International Treaties such as the Montreal Convention (1999) or the Warsaw Convention and its applicable amendments.

 Checked baggage allowance

-- WestJet’s free baggage allowance is one (1) bag per guest with a maximum weight of 23kg/50lb and not exceeding combined dimensions (length + width + height) of 157cm /62".
+- WestJet’s baggage allowance is a maximum weight of 23kg/50lb and not exceeding combined dimensions (length + width + height) of 157cm /62".

-- For checked baggage in excess of the free baggage allowance or the weight/sizes outlined above, please visit westjet.com > Travel info > Checked baggage allowance.
+- For WestJet's checked baggage allowance and fees, please visit westjet.com > Travel info > Checked baggage allowance.
 Please note: with the exception of golf clubs, oversized checked baggage is not permitted on flights to Montego Bay, Jamaica.

 Carry on baggage allowance

 1. WestJet allows each guest to bring two (2) carry on items with the exception of guests travelling to Montego Bay who are restricted to one (1) carry on item.

 2. All items must fit into the sizing devices 1 item at 53 cm X 23 cm X 38 cm (21 in X 9 in X 15 in) and 1 item at 41 cm X 15 cm X 33 cm (16 in X 6 in X 13 in) with a maximum weight of 10kg (22lb) per piece per person.

 3. Security screening permits one clear, closed, resealable plastic bag with no more than 1 L (one quart) in capacity for liquids, aerosols and gels.
 These items must be in containers of 100 mL/90 g (3.4 oz.) or smaller, and fit within your carry on baggage allowance.